za3k/qr-backup/docs/FAQ.md

 ## Why don't you support mac/OS X?
 Both backup and restore probably work, actually, it's just not tested. `brew install zbar` and let me know in the issue tracker.

-## Why doesn't the restore process use qr-backup?
+## Why doesn't the restore process require qr-backup?
 Because I want the restore process to work when qr-backup has been lost to history.
 Also, I want users to understand how the backup/restore process works.

 ## How exactly does the backup/restore process work?